ittner/newslinkrss/README.md

   with option `--csss-date-fmt '%d/%m/%Y'`;

-- Let's be extra careful with the URL pattern and never capture (or follow!) links pointing to nother domains.
+- Let's be extra careful with the URL pattern and never capture (or follow!) links pointing to other domains.
 We can replace it with a more restricted `-p 'https://www.jaraguadosul.sc.gov.br/news/.+'`;

 - As we are already following the pages, let's also generate a full feed.